-Maha Oya Thermal Springs, also called as Maha Oya hot water springs or thermal cluster (Sinhala: මහ ඔය උණුදිය ලිං), are in Ampara District, Sri Lanka.
-The site is located about 2.5 km distance from the Maha Oya town.
+Maha Oya Thermal Springs, also called Maha Oya hot water springs or thermal cluster (Sinhala: මහ ඔය උණුදිය ලිං), are in Ampara District, Sri Lanka.
+The site is located about 2.5 km east of Maha Oya town.

 Hot water springs